Tests and diagnosisBy Mayo Clinic staff

-If your signs and symptoms indicate that you could have colon cancer, your doctor may recommend one of more tests and procedures, including:
+If your signs and symptoms indicate that you could have colon cancer, your doctor may recommend one or more tests and procedures, including:

 - Using a scope to examine the inside of your colon.
 Colonoscopy uses a long, flexible and slender tube attached to a video camera and monitor to view your entire colon and rectum.
 If any suspicious areas are found, your doctor can pass surgical tools through the tube to take tissue samples (biopsies) for analysis.

 - Using multiple CT images to create a picture of your colon.
-Virtual colonoscopy combines multiple computerized tomography (CT) images to create a detailed picture of the inside of your colon.
+CT colonography, also called virtual colonoscopy, combines multiple CT scan images to create a detailed picture of the inside of your colon.
 If you're unable to undergo colonoscopy, your doctor may recommend virtual colonoscopy.

 Staging colon cancer